raphaelvalentin/arduino-stm32-xdr-rpc/README.md

 ## License

-Except the *.ino files (MIT license), despite the modification, the c source codes are not belong to me.
+Except the *.ino files (MIT license), and despite the code modifications, the entire source code is not belong to me.
 Please refer to the license description for each file.

 ## More information at